vikasgaddu1/rtf2pdfCombineWithToc/docs/task-manager-prd.md

   - Use the RTF filename without the `.rtf` extension

 ### FR3: RTF → PDF Conversion
-- Convert each RTF file into an individual PDF
+- Convert each RTF file into an individual PDF using Microsoft Word COM automation
 - Save each PDF into a `_pdf` subfolder within the main output directory
-- Embed a PDF bookmark in each individual PDF using the extracted title
-- **Dependency:** Requires Microsoft Word for RTF-to-PDF conversion via COM automation or similar interface
+- **Dependency:** Requires Microsoft Word for RTF-to-PDF conversion via COM automation

 ### FR4: Data Management & Merging
-1. Build an in-memory structure (e.g., `pandas.DataFrame rtf_title`) mapping output_name → title for all RTFs
+1. Build an in-memory structure mapping output_name → title for all RTFs
 2. Read the user-provided Excel file (output_name, section_number)
-3. Read the ICH section mapping Excel file (section_number, ICH_section_name) stored in docs folder.
+3. Read the ICH section mapping Excel file (section_number, ICH_section_name)
-4. Merge the two Excel data sources on section_number → `ich_number_categories`
+4. Merge the two Excel data sources on section_number
-5. Merge `rtf_title` with `ich_number_categories` on output_name
+5. Merge the RTF title data with the combined Excel data on output_name
 6. Retain only records present in both sources for TOC generation
-7. Generate a mismatch report (`mismatches.csv`) listing output_names present in only one source
+7. Generate a mismatch report listing output_names present in only one source

 ### FR5: TOC Generation
-- Generate a separate TOC PDF (`toc_temp.pdf`)
+- Generate a separate TOC PDF using FPDF
 - Order TOC by section_number, then by RTF order within each section
-- For each section, add a header:
+- For each section, add a header with section number and ICH section name
-- Under each section, list each document’s title
+- Under each section, list each document's title with page numbers
-- Use placeholder page numbers (e.g., “XX”) initially
-- Add PDF bookmarks in the TOC pointing to each section header
+- Store TOC entry information for later link creation

 ### FR6: PDF Combination
-1. Merge all individual PDFs from `_pdf/` into `combined_pdf_temp.pdf` following TOC order
+1. Combine all individual PDFs into an intermediate combined PDF following TOC order
-2. Concatenate `toc_temp.pdf` + `combined_pdf_temp.pdf` → `final_temp.pdf`

-### FR7: TOC Finalization & Bookmarking
-- Calculate actual page numbers for each TOC entry in `final_temp.pdf` (account for TOC length)
+2. Create a page map tracking the start page of each document
-- Replace placeholder page numbers in the TOC
+3. Generate the TOC with accurate page numbers using the page map
+4. Prepend the TOC to the combined content PDF

+### FR7: Bookmarks & Navigation
+- Set PDF bookmarks for both TOC section headers and document entries
-- Update section-header bookmarks to point to the corresponding section header on toc page in the final document
+- Ensure bookmarks link to the correct pages in the combined document
-- Ensure individual document bookmarks from FR3 are preserved and functional
+- Add navigational links from TOC entries to the corresponding content pages

 ### FR8: Output Generation
-- Save the final PDF (with updated TOC & bookmarks) as `Combined_Document.pdf` in the output folder
+- Save the final PDF (with updated TOC & bookmarks) in the output folder
-- Save the mismatch report (`mismatches.csv`) in the output folder
-- Clean up temporary files (`_pdf/`, `*_temp.pdf`), unless a debug flag is set
+- Clean up temporary files and intermediate PDFs
+- Provide detailed logging throughout the process

 ---

 ## 3. Non-Functional Requirements

+### Modular Design
+- Code is organized into separate modules with clear responsibilities:
+  - `rtf_parser.py`: Handles RTF file reading and title extraction
+  - `rtf_converter.py`: Manages RTF to PDF conversion via Word COM
+  - `data_processing.py`: Handles data loading, merging, and validation
+  - `pdf_utils.py`: Provides PDF generation, combination, and bookmarking

+### Reliability
-- **Reliability:** Robust error handling (try/except) for file I/O, parsing, conversion, merging; clear error logs
+- Robust error handling with appropriate try/except blocks
-- **Maintainability:** Modular code (separate functions/classes); use OOP where beneficial; adhere to PEP 8
-- **Usability:** Clear CLI instructions (`--help`); informative status messages during processing
-- **Dependencies:** List all external dependencies in `requirements.txt` (e.g., `pandas`, `striprtf`, `pypdf`/`PyPDF2`, `reportlab`; or external tools like `unoconv`)
+- Comprehensive logging of operations, warnings, and errors
+- Graceful handling of partial failures (e.g., if some RTFs fail to convert)

+### Performance
+- Efficient PDF processing using PyMuPDF (fitz) and pypdf libraries
+- Two-pass approach for TOC generation to ensure accurate page numbers

+### Maintainability
+- Clear code structure with well-named functions and variables
+- Consistent logging at appropriate levels
+- Type hints for improved code readability and IDE support

+### Dependencies
+- **Python Libraries:**
+  - `pandas`: For data manipulation and Excel file processing
+  - `striprtf`: For extracting text from RTF files
+  - `fpdf`: For TOC PDF generation
-- **Python PDF libraries:** FPDF and Fitz will be used.
+  - `pypdf`: For PDF merging and manipulation
+  - `PyMuPDF` (fitz): For handling PDF bookmarks
+  - `pywin32`: For Windows COM automation (on Windows only)
+- **External Dependencies:**
+  - Microsoft Word: Required for RTF-to-PDF conversion
+  - Windows OS: For Word COM automation
 ---